METRIX IAP

 Measurement

-Measure by retarget pipeline conversion contribution and view-through impact on downstream APEX-C01 performance — not standalone CPA.
+Measure by retarget pipeline conversion contribution and view-through impact on downstream DC02 performance — not standalone CPA.

 Android IG Efficiency — Validation Test